What Is Customer Experience?

 Customer experience management definition

-Customer experience management (CXM) is about the management of customer interactions through each physical and digital touchpoint in order to deliver personalised experiences that drive brand loyalty and increase revenue
+You can read our deep dive into what customer experience management is, but in short, CXM is about the management of customer interactions through each physical and digital touchpoint in order to deliver personalised experiences that drive brand loyalty and increase revenue

 From sales and account management to service and support, when you also consider the many teams and departments your customers can interact with during the lifecycle of their journey with you, this makes monitoring, managing and enhancing these interactions even more crucial.

-But to ensure your CXM strategy can succeed, it is vital to be able to collect feedback at every touchpoint, so you can better understand the quality of customer experience you’re delivering throughout the customer journey, and identify any points where you need to make improvements.
+But to ensure your CXM strategy can succeed, it is vital to be able to collect feedback at every touchpoint, so you can better understand the quality of customer experience you’re delivering throughout the customer journey, and identify any points where you need to improve CX.
 And the most effective way to do this is through an online survey.

 From CRM and ERP to field service and email marketing systems, once you have your survey platform in place, you should then look to the systems used by your teams and leverage application programming interfaces (APIs), Zapier or native integrations to connect these systems to your survey platform, to enable short survey feedback loops to be triggered and data collected at any stage or touchpoint.